| |

 race licence - no test required - from CASC after

-you've joined a car club -
+joined a car club -

 Ice